 Surround yourself with people who posses the qualities that you admire.
 Who inspire, uplift and motivate you.
 Who set the right example by doing the right thing.

 How do you find such people?
 Let them find you.

 Like attracts like.
 Which means the best ways to find honest people is to be honest yourself.
 If you develop a good character yourself and practice those qualities which you’re looking in others, it attracts similar people in your life.
 I can personally vouch for it.
 The strategy has worked remarkably well in my life so far.

-In the end, lady fortuna doesn’t just smile on honest business people.
-She likes anyone who possess a good character.
+In the end, Lady Fortuna doesn’t just smile on honest business people.
+She likes anyone who possesses a good character.